-Join Bonnie Biafore for an in-depth discussion in this video Making sure the schedule works, part of Managing Small Projects.
+Join Bonnie Biafore for an in-depth discussion in this video Making sure the schedule works, part of Project Management Foundations: Small Projects.

 The first draft of your schedule has the tasks in order and schedule to follow…one after the other.…But that compact schedule isn't realistic.…Sometimes tasks have to occur at specific times or you need to account for delays.…In addition, you might have to adjust the schedule for when your people are available.…The first thing to look for when you're fine-tuning a schedule is constraints…that affect when tasks have to occur.…For instance, when you find a new location, the property manager might tell you…that it won't be available until July 15th.…